 The Legacy of Tan Kah Kee

-Xiamen University is dubbed one of the most beautiful and romantic university campuses in China.
-Indeed, in my four-month exchange programme to Xiamen University in 2016, a steady stream of tourists would come through the South Gate every day to admire and tour the campus.
+Xiamen University is dubbed as one of the most beautiful and romantic universities in China.
+Indeed, in my 4-month exchange programme to Xiamen University in 2016, a steady stream of tourists would come through the South Gate every day to admire and tour the campus.

 Upon entering the university, one would invariably walk past the Tan Kah Kee Memorial Hall.
 Tan Kah Kee, the beloved founder of Xiamen University, stands regal and tall, welcoming all to partake in the pursuit of education and knowledge.

 Singapore has much to be grateful for towards the ‘Henry Ford of Malaysia’.
 Born in Jimei village in Fujian Province, China in 1874, Tan Kah Kee travelled to Singapore at the tender age of 16 to join his father in the family’s rice trading business.
 A hard and talented worker, Tan Kah Kee took over the business when he was 18.
 He made countless trips between China and Singapore, juggling family and business.
 When the rice trading business failed in 1903, it marked the start of his entrepreneurship dream.

 In 1904, Tan Kah Kee established his own pineapple canning factory in Singapore.
 Subsequently, he acquired a large pineapple cannery factory and a 500-acre undeveloped forested land to start a plantation.
 From the profits, he revived his family’s old rice trade and set up a rice mill.

 Despite this growing success, new players entered the market and profits from his pineapple business soon dwindled.
 In 1906, Tan Kah Kee diversified his business by dabbling in rubber which became the mainstay of his business.